Sustainable Development Goals

 Note that the target was set to be reached by 2020.

-A. Plant genetic resources
+2.5.1.
+Plant and animal genetic resources

 Target 2.a